Downtown Revitalization Initiative (DRI)

 About the Downtown Revitalization Initiative

-Increasing connectivity between downtown destinations through the installation of landscape and safety features on Church Street and expansion of the tree canopy along the Broadway and Main Street retail corridors.
+Increase Connectivity between Downtown Destinations: Transform downtown Saranac Lake into a vibrant, walkable community core by increasing connectivity between retail, recreation, and municipal amenities.
+Four key components are the installation of landscape and safety features on Church Street; redesign of the Dorsey Street parking lot; completion of the Riverwalk; and expansion of the tree canopy along the Broadway and Main retail corridors.

-Revamping the Woodruff Street corridor from Broadway to Bloomingdale Avenue as a walkable destination, facilitating its development as a retail and cultural hub.
-Improvements will include undergrounding utility lines and installing a two- way bicycle lane, new sidewalks, high-visibility crosswalks, trees, pedestrian-scale lighting, and a complementary decorative feature.
+Enhance the Woodruff Street Streetscape: Revamp the Woodruff Street corridor from Broadway to Bloomington Avenue as a walkable destination, facilitating its development as a retail and cultural hub.
+Improvements will include undergrounding utility lines and installing a two-way bicycle lane, new sidewalks, high-visibility crosswalks, trees, pedestrian-scale lighting, and a complementary decorative feature.

-Development of a whitewater park to bring new aquatic activities to downtown Saranac Lake and build on the village’s status as a recreation destination.
+Develop the Saranac Lake Whitewater Park: Develop a whitewater park to bring new aquatic activities to downtown Saranac Lake and build on the Village's status as a recreation destination.
+The park will be located on village property along the Saranac River north of the Route 3/LaPan Bridge. ($410,616)

-Creation of Play ADK: A Children’s Museum by converting a warehouse at 33 Depot Street into a safe, attractive and fascinating children’s museum and play center to stimulate the imagination and creative spirit of young children and their families.
+Creation of Play ADK: A Children's Museum: Convert a warehouse at 33 Depot Street into a safe, attractive and fascinating children's museum and play center Develop the site of new children's museum/play center into a beautiful park, and improve the warehouse into a safe, attractive and fascinating spatial experience as a giant play-structure which stimulates the imagination and creative spirit of young children and their families.
+Phase 1 building repairs will include lighting, and safe, convenient access to the warehouse. ($949,378)

-Transformation of an underutilized former paint store at 56 Woodruff Street into a state-of-the-art performance facility for the Pendragon Theatre, anchoring the downtown district.
+Position the Pendragon Theatre as a Cultural and Community Anchor: Transform an underutilized former paint store at 56 Woodruff Street into a state-of-the-art performance facility for the Pendragon Theatre, anchoring the downtown district.
+This adaptive reuse project will enable the non-profit to accommodate larger audiences, provide opportunities to showcase local art, and serve as the centerpiece of Saranac Lake's vibrant arts community. ($2,500,000)

-Establishment of the Energize Downtown Fund to provide matching grants for building improvements, site upgrades, commercial buildouts, and rent subsidies at commercial and mixed-use properties within downtown.
+Establish the Energize Downtown Fund: Establish a fund to provide matching grants for building improvements, site upgrades, commercial buildouts, and rent subsidies at commercial and mixed-use properties in the DRI area. ($600,000)

 Strategic Investment Plan